SharvariMurade16/experiment-9/README.md

 # Theory
 Pointers in C++ allow direct manipulation of memory addresses, which provides greater flexibility in handling data.
 They are essential for efficiently managing dynamic data structures and simulating call-by-reference.
+Direct Memory Access: Pointers allow direct manipulation of memory locations, which can be more efficient than working with copies of data.
+Dynamic Memory Management: Pointers are crucial for working with dynamic memory allocation (e.g., using new and delete in C++), which allows you to create and manage data structures like linked lists, trees, and more complex data structures at runtime.
+Pointer Arithmetic: Pointers support arithmetic operations (e.g., incrementing or decrementing) to traverse arrays and other data structures efficiently.

 Call by Value:<br>
 In call-by-value, a copy of the function's arguments is created and stored in stack memory.
 Any modifications to these copies within the function do not affect the original data outside the function.
 This method ensures that changes are isolated to the function's local context.
+Function Isolation: Changes made to parameters within the function are local to that function.
+The original data remains unchanged.
+Memory and Performance: Copying data can be inefficient for large structures or arrays, as it involves additional memory overhead and processing time.
+Use Case: Suitable for functions where the original data should not be altered, providing a safety net against unintended side effects.

 Call by Reference:<br>
 In call-by-reference, the function receives the actual address of the argument.
 This means the function works directly with the original data.
 Changes made to the parameter within the function are reflected in the original argument outside the function, making it a useful approach for modifying data and simulating pass-by-reference.
+A function receives a reference (or address) to the actual argument.
+The function operates directly on the original data, so modifications affect the original variables.
+Direct Access: The function can modify the original data, which is useful for scenarios where data needs to be updated.
+Efficiency: Avoids the overhead of copying large data structures, making it more efficient for large or complex objects.
+Use Case: Ideal for functions that need to modify the input data or when dealing with large data structures where copying would be expensive.

 Program Codes:-
 1)Pointer Array:-